hackThacker/DataAnalysis/README.md

-4. **After go into :**
+4. **After report go to  analysis folder :**
-   - In your CLI, navigate to the directory where you want to work on your Jupyter Notebook.
-   - Run the following command to start Jupyter Notebook:
+   - first read report which is generated and read each things and then what you want to analysis first clear on it.
+   - after you read report then into analysis folder there is jyupter files run jupyter :
+   - from your download folder run jupter then .csv files also into that same analysis folder
      ```
      jupyter notebook
      ```